reticula-network/reticula-python/docs/types.rst

-You can also get the network edges sorted by :cpp:`operator<` (:py:`operator.__lt__` in Python) or :cpp:func:`effect_lt` (:py:func:`effect_lt`) through functions `edges_cause` and `edges_effect` member functions.
+You can also get the network edges sorted by :cpp:`operator<` (:py:`operator.__lt__` in Python) or :cpp:func:`effect_lt` (:py:func:`effect_lt`) through functions :py:`edges_cause` and :py:`edges_effect` member functions.
 In a temporal network the result of the former will be sorted by cause time and the latter by effect time of the events.
 In static networks they return the same output.

 Incident edges
 ^^^^^^^^^^^^^^